MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 1. Create your user interface (UI) that includes:

    - A UI to collect an email from the user.
+Add validation to your UI to make sure the user enters a valid emails address.
    - A UI to collect an OTP code from the user.

 1. In your app, add a button, whose select event triggers the following code snippet: